YiqunLiu/AMPLab/README.md

-# ASPLab
+# AMLab

-This includes the course projects of Audio Signal Processing Lab.
+This includes the course projects of Audio and Music Processing Lab.